Lane Thomas Preview, Player Props: Nationals vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have the 16th-ranked team ERA among all league pitching staffs (4.23).
+- The Marlins' 4.25 team ERA ranks 17th across all league pitching staffs.

-- Marlins pitchers combine to surrender 151 total home runs at a clip of 1.2 per game (to rank 15th in baseball).
+- The Marlins rank 15th in baseball in home runs surrendered (152 total, 1.2 per game).

-- The left-hander last pitched on Sunday against the Los Angeles Dodgers, when he went six innings, allowing three earned runs while giving up five hits.
+- The right-hander's most recent appearance came on Saturday against the Los Angeles Dodgers, when he went six scoreless innings while allowing two hits.

+- The 20-year-old has an ERA of 2.91, with 11 strikeouts per nine innings, in 14 games this season.
+Opposing hitters have a .206 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.